suzwig/suzwig.github.io/proposal.md

 # Proposal Date: February 26Tm, 2025

-I proposed to Suzie on Dickman’s island which is part of the Ten Thousand Island Preserve near Marco Island, FL.
+I proposed to Suzie on Dickman’s Island which is part of the Ten Thousand Island Preserve near Marco Island, FL.
 I found a beautiful conch shell in the water, put the LEGO ring in it, and asked if she wants to marry me.
 She hugged me excitedly and said: “I love you!” and yes. :D